-- Consider now two users Alice and Bob, living in different countries, who want to communicate securely: - Chances are quite high that their public keys are certified by different CAs - Let's call Alice's certification authority CA and Bob's CB - If Alice does not trust or even know CB then Bob's certificate CB<> is useless to her, and the same applies in the other direction - □ A solution to this problem is to construct certificate chains: - Imagine for a moment that CA and CB know and trust each other - A real world example of this concept is the mutual trust between countries considering their passport issuing authorities - If CA certifies CB's public key with a certificate CA<<CB>> and CB certifies CA's public key with a certificate CB<<CA>>, then A and B can check their certificates by checking a certificate chain: - Upon being presented CB<> Alice tries to look up if there is a certificate CA<<CB>> - She then checks the chain: CA<<CB>>, CB<>
+- Consider now two users Alice and Bob, living in different countries, who want to communicate securely: - Chances are quite high that their public keys are certified by different CAs - Let's call Alice's certification authority CA and Bob's CB - If Alice does not trust or even know CB then Bob's certificate CB<> is useless to her, and the same applies in the other direction - □ A solution to this problem is to construct certificate chains: - Imagine for a moment that CA and CB know and trust each other - A real world example of this concept is the mutual trust between countries considering their passport issuing authorities - If CA certifies CB's public key with a certificate CA<<CB>>, then A can check B's certificate by checking a certificate chain: - Upon being presented CB<> Alice tries to look up if there is a certificate CA<<CB>> - She then checks the chain: CA<<CB>>, CB<> - In WWW (SSL/TLS) it is expected that B (= server) sends the complete chain to A. Assumption: a certain set of worldwide Root CAs is known by all participants.